A blue birth control packet on a pink and light blue background

 Is it true that hormonal birth control causes me to gain weight?

 For most people, most kinds of birth control, including hormonal birth control, are very unlikely to cause weight gain.
 “In large pool studies, we don’t see increases in weight in comparison to what you would naturally gain from the slowing of the metabolism and aging.”
 Jen Kaiser, MD, a family planning assistant professor at the University of Utah, states.
 Hormone fluctuations can cause bloating and water retention (you may be familiar with these uncomfortable symptoms during PMS or during your period) and many people interpret this as weight gain.
-If you still feel like you’ve started carrying a bit of extra weight since you started birth control, talk to your doctor about trying a different pill or a different method of pregnancy prevention—contraception should work for you, not against you.
+If you still feel like you’ve started carrying a bit of extra weight since you started birth control, talk to your medical provider about trying a different pill or a different method of pregnancy prevention—contraception should work for you, not against you.

 Is there only one day a month where I can get pregnant?